gifshelf/ac_project/app/iOS/InstaNRoll/tips/tip_01/index.md

 - If you don't need to automatically save the image before slicing, you can turn it off in the settings.

-- If you are familiar with the process and want to make the interface more simple, you can turn on the "Reduce button description" switch in the settings.
+- If you are familiar with the process and want to make the user interface more simple, you can turn on the "Reduce button description" switch in the settings.